DataCTE/Camel-Coder/README.md

 ## Token Counting and Cost Estimation

 Camel-Coder provides functionality to count the tokens used in the conversation and estimate the associated cost.
 After running the script, you will see the token count and cost estimation information in the console output.
 This helps you monitor your token usage and estimate the cost of using the OpenAI API.
-Example Scenario

-In this example scenario, the user acts as a project manager, and the assistant acts as a software developer.
-The task is to create a project plan for a new software application.
 Requirements

     Python 3.7 or higher